Azure-Samples/spring-boot-secure-communications-using-end-to-end-tls-ssl/README.md

 ```

 > [!Reminder]
-> Currently the auto-wiring of “--load-trust-store” is not compatible with java apps which requires build service, that includes java apps deployed from source code and all java apps in enterprise tier.
-We are now working on supporting these apps and it would be coming soon.
 >
+> Currently “--load-trust-store” is not supported in enterprise tier and we are now working on supporting it.
+>
-> For these apps which could not use the auto-wiring of “--load-trust-store”, we could still take the convenience of this feature to put the certificate into app's local environment by using append-loaded-public-certificate command with "--load-trust-store" set to false.
-Under that condition, the certificate could be found under folder /etc/azure-spring-cloud/certs/public/ in app's environment with the name you give it, you could load that manually by any way you want.
+> When not specifying "--load-trust-store" or when specifying "--load-trust-store false", the certificate could be found under folder /etc/azure-spring-cloud/certs/public/ in app's environment with the name you give it, you could load that manually by any way you want.
 >

 Build and deploy `greeting-external-service-v2`